davidbonnet/astring/README.md

 ## Installation

-The easiest way is to install it with the [Node Package Manager](https://www.npmjs.com):
+The easiest way is to install it with the [Node Package Manager](https://www.npmjs.com/package/astring):

 ```bash
 npm install astring
 ```

-Alternatively, checkout this repository and install the development dependencies:
+Alternatively, checkout this repository and install the development dependencies to build the module file:

 ```bash
 git clone https://github.com/davidbonnet/astring.git